The Dueling Dragons: Beginnings

 "Three months?
 That's not nearly--"

 "Ah-bup-bup-bup-bup!
-You had twenty years, and you wasted it.
+You had a thousand years, and you wasted it.
 Now you have three months...or I can just kill them all now."

 Abashi stopped to think about the proposal.
 “You expect me to believe you’ll not interfere with their training?” he then challenged.